sts10/blog-hugo/content/post/keepassxc-setup-guide.md

 ![KeePassXC Download page, with OS X selected](/img/keepassxc-download-page-screenshot.png)

 Select your desired operating system (the current options are Linux, OS X, and Windows), or to compile KeePassXC from source code.
-If we're using Mac (OS X), we'll go to the "OS X" tab and click the link labeled "Binary bundle" to download the latest OS X release of KeePassXC to our computer.
+If we're using Mac (OS X), we'll go to the "OS X" tab and click the link labeled "Binary bundle for OS X 10.7 and later" to download the latest OS X release of KeePassXC to our computer.

 ## Verifying our Download